stefanprodan/stefanprodan/_posts/2016-10-17-aspnetcore-vs-golang-data-ingestion-benchmark.markdown

 ```
      	        REQ/sec   TIME     REQ     Memory
 -------------------------------------------------
-ASP.NET Core    319       31 sec   10000   224MB
+ASP.NET Core    936       10 sec   10000   224MB
 Go              3213      3 sec    10000   9MB
 ```

-For my use case, the load tests showed that the Go HTTP stack is ten times faster then ASP.NET Core.
+For my use case, the load tests showed that the Go HTTP stack is way faster then ASP.NET Core.
 Scaling the front-end service to x3 made the ASP.NET Core reach my 1K req/s goal, but the memory usage is very high compared to Go.

 I know that ASP.NET Core is for all intents and purposes a brand new platform.
 However, running the load test on the back-end service resulted in 4K req/s which leads me to believe that, while Kestrel is very fast, there may be a bottleneck when sending HTTP requests.
 The .NET Core team has made some huge improvements on the Kestrel server performance this year.
 In terms of serving data, Kestrel has hit [1M req/sec](https://github.com/aspnet/benchmarks), so I expect the data ingestion rate to improve in the future.